sonwezali/langtons-ant/README.md

 # Langton's Ant (Raylib)

 This project is an implementation of Langton's Ant using the Raylib graphics library.
 Langton's Ant is a two-dimensional universal Turing machine with a very simple set of rules but complex emergent behavior.
 The ant moves on a grid of black and white cells, turning and flipping the color of the cell according to simple rules.
+However, instead of exactly one ant, there are one or more (upper bound can be configured in the code) ants in this project.